cs169/berkeley-reentry-student-program/README.md

 ## RuboCop

+RuboCop is a Ruby code style checker (linter) and formatter.
 1. You can run `rubocop -a` to make safe fixes and `rubocop -A` to make unsafe auto-refactors.
 2. You can also run `rubocop --auto-gen-config` to configure some finer settings.